chill501/Nano_Hack/Daily_Log.md

 - [x] read the fast5 format document sent by Sam (Claire and Hayley)
 - [ ] work out Biopython and how to link to NCBI Blast (Alex and Emma)
 - [ ] COmbine fast5 and fasta programs into one program
+- [ ] Live demo for local library for BLAST